Kong/docs.konghq.com/app/konnect/org-management/teams-and-roles.md

 If two roles provide access to the same entity, the role with more access takes effect.
 For example, if you have the Service Admin and Service Deployer roles on the same Service, the Service Admin role takes precedence.

-All users can view all teams and members of each team, but they can't view the team roles.

 ### Entity and role sharing